MattFeig/pfifc/README.txt

 pfifc: Permutation Feature Importance using Functional Connectivity data

-This directory will have an implementation of a permutation feature importance analysis (e.g. https://scikit-learn.org/stable/modules/permutation_importance.html), with features designed specifically for working with functional connectivity data (neuroimaging)
+This directory will have an implementation of a permutation feature importance analysis (e.g. https://scikit-learn.org/stable/modules/permutation_importance.html), with functions designed specifically for working with functional connectivity data (neuroimaging).
+The main purpose is to be able to permute sets/a-priori defined groups of features at a single time, which the sklearn implementation does not allow.